KL187 (Early-Middle Roman Corinthian Lamp) [permalink]

 Description

 Circular, concave discus has figural relief and flat framing bands suggest channel and panel format on shoulder.
 Relief depicts a nude male (heroic or divine?) standing in counterpoise three-quarters left with chlamys tied in bow around neck and hanging in folds over left shoulder; left arm holds long staff at angle and right arm is outstretched from elbow; hanging chlamys partly covers large round object (shield?).
-Rendering of anatomy and drapery is sharp, detailed, and naturalistic.
 A heroic or divine scene, or a mythological vignette?

 5YR 7/6, reddish yellow.
 Early-Middle Roman Corinthian lamp fabric: buff; very fine.